cbc-sonarqube/PHP-Debby-sonar/README.md

 If you want to email the results, or adjust the default options, provide the path of a options file.

-`0 8 * * Mon export php /var/www/vendor/alsvanzelf/debby/notify.php /var/www/debby-options.json`
+`0 8 * * Mon php /var/www/vendor/alsvanzelf/debby/notify.php /var/www/debby-options.json`

 See [Options](/README.md#Options) for all possible options.